A group of business professionals in suits are sitting around a table, with two women shaking hands and smiling.

-Releasing the Rare research findings of Crowdfunding: Where Dreams and Dollars Meet
+We found the Secrets of Crowdfunding: Where Dreams and Dollars Meet

-The Definitive Book to Storing Your NFTs: Safety, Security …
+The Ultimate Guide to Storing Your NFTs: Safety, Security …

-Before diving into some fascinating findings, let’s think about what crowdfunding actually is.
+Before diving into some fascinating examples, let’s reflect on what crowdfunding actually is.
 Crowdfunding is a way of raising money from a large number of people, typically via the internet.
 Instead of pitching to risk capitalists or relying only on your savings, you turn to the crowd.
 It’s like passing the hat around at a Brooklyn loft party, but with less awkward eye contact.

 1. The Pebble Watch Phenomenon